Jessica Jones (TV series): Music

-At the 2015 San Diego Comic-Con International, Sean Callery revealed he was composing the music for the series.
+At the 2015 San Diego Comic-Con, Sean Callery revealed he was composing the music for the series.
 Callery did not begin composing the series' main theme until after reading two or three scripts, and did not see the opening graphics until after the second episode, at which point he had "a framework for a theme that [he] hoped would work".
 At this time, Callery said he started "fooling around" with ideas for the theme, and eventually settled on one that he felt had a "sneaky and fun-ness" quality, adding, Jessica Jones "has dry humor, a real edge to her.
 But there was something to this character that had a little whisker of playfulness in there, like a cat or something."
 After creating the theme, Callery began working on the rhythmic quality of it, eventually fully orchestrating his idea into what became the resulting opening theme.
 Regarding the electric guitar's entrance, Callery pointed out that it got "bigger there because as I looked at the graphics, the lights got a little more strobe-y.
 So that's when I decided the electric guitar might be a kind of neat add there so that the whole piece will arc a little more."
 A soundtrack album for the first season was released digitally on June 3, 2016.
 Jamie Forsyth also contributed to the music of the first season.
 A soundtrack album for the second season was released digitally on March 16, 2018.
+A soundtrack album for the third season was released digitally on July 19, 2019.